Steve202505/Bug-Bounty-Methodology/README.md

-<h1 align="center">Bug Bounty Hunting Methodology 2025</h1>
+<h1 align="center">Bug Bounty Hunting Methodology</h1>
 <br>
 <div align="left">
-Welcome to the <strong>Bug Bounty Methodology 2025 Edition</strong>!
+Welcome to the <strong>Bug Bounty Methodology Edition</strong>!
 This methodology is a basic guide to help you kickstart your bug bounty journey.
 It outlines the essential steps to navigate your target effectively, but the real challenge lies in identifying high-impact vulnerabilities through your own skills and creativity.
 This methodology will be updated regularly as new and interesting techniques emerge to enhance your testing process.
 </div>